 Remittance is one of the most common words when talking about international financial transactions.
 It means to send money as a payment or as a gift across borders.
 However, remittances are not necessarily overseas transfers of funds but can be domestic too.
-There are two types of foreign emittance– inward and outward.
+There are two types of foreign remittance– inward and outward.
 Read on to find the details and meaning of inward remittance, examples and process.

 What is Inward Remittance?